 As we move into the wetter seasons, it's peak dehumidifier-buying time, and you might find that great deals are hard to come by.

-If you’re on a budget, we recommend investing in a model that offers genuinely good value at full price, such as the model below.
+If you're looking to spend less, we recommend investing in a model that offers genuinely good value even at full price, such as the models below.

 Pro Breeze 12L Dehumidifier (PB-18-UK)